-As we mentioned in the previous section, you’ll want to pay close attention to the coarseness of the waterstone and oil stone.
+As we mentioned in the previous section, you’ll want to pay close attention to the coarseness of the Waterstone and oil stone.
 For the initial flattening and honing, you’ll want to get a coarser stone and work your way up to a finer one.
-This means you’ll need to purchase multiple stones in order to get the bevel of your edge tools as sharp as can be.
+This means you’ll need to purchase multiple stones to get the bevel of your edge tools as sharp as can be.
 Good thing these stones will last you for several years and most likely never need to be replaced.

 If you’re getting a wet or dry grinding machine, you can normally get by with a single stone.
-Just be sure that it’s more on the finer side on the coarseness spectrum.
+Just be sure that it’s more on the finer side of the coarseness spectrum.
 Something along the lines of a 200-grit stone or higher will suit you and your woodworking tools just fine.

 Surface Area of Stone

-When looking at different waterstones and oil stones, be sure that you get one large enough that you can comfortably rub the end of your edge tool.
+When looking at different Waterstones and oil stones, be sure that you get one large enough that you can comfortably rub the end of your edge tool.
 It needs to be large enough for the entire end of the tool to rub against to ensure maximum, consistent surface contact.
-We recommend getting a waterstone or oil stone that is at least 8 inches long and 2 inches wide.
+We recommend getting a Waterstone or oil stone that is at least 8 inches long and 2 inches wide.